 As for distribution, should it be on the client's site?
 Marketed only on the client's social media?
 Does a media partner make sense?
-For attracting prospects who are unfamiliar with your company—and therefore unlikely to visit your site or your social media—external podcast sites can prove essential, sites such as iTunes, Google Play, TuneIn, Stitcher, SoundCloud and others.
+For attracting prospects who are unfamiliar with your company—and therefore unlikely to visit your site or your social media—external podcast sites can prove essential, sites such as Apple iTunes, Spotify, Google Play, SoundCloud, TuneIn, Stitcher, Overcast, Pocket Casts, etc.

 Another consideration is whether to include a commercial within a podcast.
 For certain audiences and topics, we have found these to be extremely effective.
 First, it frees up the podcast discussion itself to be an entirely and highly-credible exploration of the issue, allowing the commercial to handle the hardsell.
 Secondly, done properly, commercials can use humor to make the hard-sell compelling and easily shareable.